Skip to content

 Section titled “Extracting Specs from Existing Code (Bottom-Up)”

-Analyze src/core/differ.ts and tests, then derive FEAT and REQ
+Analyze src/core/differ.ts and tests, then derive FEAT, REQ and DESIGN

 docs for the existing diff behavior.